kyrim/eye-pi/README.md

 ```
 npm start
 ```
+Open up localhost:3000, and view your camera streaming to the browser!

 ## Todos
+ - Test on Raspberry Pi Zero
  - Use GridFS and MongoDB to store video and motion detection events.
  - Timeline view of motion detection events and scrubbing (in the browser).
  - Better motion detection implementation (currently very simple).